levnikolaevich/bilingual-model/README.md

-# bilingual-model
-Steps to complete the task:
+# Steps to complete the task:
 1. To carry out the task, I chose 2 models designed for machine translation from here: https://huggingface.co/Helsinki-NLP.
 One model is for translating from Spanish to Russian, and the other is from Russian to Spanish.